Offering Advice & Services to Traders | Investors | Funds

 Deductions are allowed in computing effectively connected taxable income (ECI).
 Withholding taxes often are reduced or eliminated in the case of payments to residents of countries with which the U.S. has an income tax treaty.
 In addition, certain statutory exemptions from withholding taxes are provided.
 U.S. source non-ECI connected capital gains of non-resident alien individuals and foreign corporations generally are exempt from U.S. tax, with two exceptions: (1) gains realized by a non-resident alien individual who is present in the U.S. for at least 183 days during the taxable year, and (2) certain gains from the disposition of interests in U.S. real estate.
 The source of income received by non-resident alien individuals and foreign corporations is determined under rules contained in the Internal Revenue Code (Code).
 Interest and dividends paid by a U.S. citizen or resident or by a U.S. corporation generally are considered U.S. source income.

-Personal Consultations and Fees You get answers to your specific questions by speaking directly to Hannah Terhune, an experienced hedge fund attorney.
+Personal Consultations You get answers to your specific questions by speaking directly to Hannah Terhune, an experienced hedge fund and international tax attorney.
 Ms. Terhune's hard-earned knowledge and experience can be put to work to save you unnecessary steps and costly wasted effort.
 The consult is an invaluable opportunity to speak to Hannah one-on-one, and learn how to achieve more in less time.
 As a result, you can anticipate that the return on your investment will far outweigh the costs associated with our unsurpassed services.
-Of course, fees are a necessary part of the consultation.
 Ms. Terhune's credentials reflect an invaluable resource that combines a well-informed professional practitioner with sound ethical judgment that cannot be over-estimated.
 The expertise required to recommend best solutions and provide sound advice should never be taken lightly.
 We are confident that when you are finished with your consultation, you will be impressed and more informed about your business plans than ever before.
 Call (307) 213-4732 or Click Here to Request Services.
 Our Commitment Henry David Thoreau wrote: "Do not hire a man who works for money, but him who does it for love of it."
 We are committed to your business plans and bringing you the best possible options.
 We are an established and internationally recognized business that serves and educates our clients throughout the industry.
 We do this by striving for the best results.
 Above all, we are a law firm.
 A lawyer is a philosopher and role model.
 The ability to improve our clients' lives is a privilege that we do not take lightly.
 There is tremendous power in being able to effect a positive change in our clients' lives.
 Our aim is to welcome our clients and to provide a comfortable, warm environment for all.
-We believe that making our clients feel comfortable and confident with the process provides the basis for a constructive relationship built on mutual trust. time.
 Thanks for visiting our website.
 We hope to have the opportunity to serve you.